-One-Semester Course, Offered 1st and 2nd Semester Elective
+One-Semester Course, Offered 1st and 2nd Semester

-Prerequisite: Healthy Choices
+\Prerequisite: Healthy Choices

 This course will teach students to prevent accidents, injuries, and illnesses, as well as save/sustain their own life or the lives of others.
+Course content includes: CPR/AED (Automated External Defibrillator) for Adult, Child and Infant and First Aid.
+These lifelong skills help to keep our families and community a safer, healthier place to live.
+(Class size limited to 20 students)

-Course content includes: CPR/AED iJAG 9th - 12th Grade lowa Jobs for America's Graduates is a school-to-career program that provides individual and group instruction in employability skills, service learning and academic remediation to students from their freshman year until they graduate. iJAG students will participate in the student led career association and participate in yearly community service. iJAG includes a post-graduation follow-up component to assist participants in career and/or continued education success.
+iJAG 9th - 12th Grade

+lowa Jobs for America's Graduates is a school-to-career program that provides individual and group instruction in employability skills, service learning and academic remediation to students from their freshman year until they graduate. iJAG students will participate in the student led career association and participate in yearly community service. iJAG includes a post-graduation follow-up component to assist participants in career and/or continued education success.
 Once students are enrolled, they are retained through graduation.